What do we have here today? Cheese stuffed bread… OH! YEAH! #BoursinParty When it comes to cheese Boursin knows how to make me happy.

 - 1 tbsp.
 Unsalted Butter

 - 1 tsp.
 Dry Parsley

 - 1 tsp.
 Garlic Powder

-- Leave the Boursin® GARLIC & FINE HERBS CHEESE out on the countertop for about 15 minutes to soften a bit to a room temperature.
+Leave the Boursin GARLIC & FINE HERBS CHEESE out on the countertop for about 15 minutes to soften a bit to room temperature.

-- Let it cool down for 5 minutes, and serve.
-It’s the best when the bread is still somewhat hot!
+Let it cool down for 5 minutes, and serve.
+It is best when the bread is still somewhat hot!

 As I said, you can use 2 medium size bread (about a foot long) or 1 regular sized French bread.
 If you are using regular French bread, make sure to cut it in the half and do as I instructed in the directions.